stringtherapy/hemi/CONTRIBUTING.md

 Thanks for checking out.
 The vision of this project is to build a transparent and flexible messenger that can be extended and personalised in many ways.
 You are welcome to participate in any roles you wish to grow a professional career with.
 This will be a valuable software development experience for all of us.

+<h2> Help </h2>
+* Mitigation to reduce server load <br>
+Refer: **user/refresh.js**, the entire thread **window.php** is refreshed to display a single message.
+Any workarounds acheiving the same functionality but reducing the load on server is appreciated.

 <h2> Improvements required </h2>

-* Javascript Optimizations
-* MySQL Optimizations
+* Javascript & MySQL Optimizations
 * CSS Enhancements adaptable for both mobile and desktop environments

 <h2> Conventions </h2>